pedromvaz/sql-portfolio/README.md

 .quit
 ```

-The SELECT statements proved that the data was loaded correctly (159 rows of data).
+The DELETE statement removes the header row from the CSV file, which would be used in case the table didn't exist prior to the import.

-The DELETE statement removed the header row from the CSV file, which would be used in case the table didn't exist prior to the import.
+The SELECT statement proves that the data was loaded correctly (158 rows of data).

 Finally, I run the following command to execute 3 INSERT statements in an SQL file, which normalize the data in table **load_whr**: